Scientific Discovery in the Age of AI and Supercomputing: Introduction

 This convergence has not happened overnight.
 Earlier waves of information and communication technologies (ICTs) had already accelerated data collection and analysis, but they did so without fundamentally altering the logic of scientific inference \cite{Mokyr2015}.
 AI and HPC, by contrast, have shifted science from automation to autonomy: from machines that assist computation to systems that learn, generalize, and explore enormous combinatorial spaces \cite{Krenn2022}.
 In the process, they have blurred the boundaries between theory, modeling, and experimentation, creating new forms of “computational empiricism” in which discovery emerges as much from pattern recognition as from deductive reasoning.

 AI continues to redefine performance boundaries and, in its own quiet way, to reshape the way science gets done.
-No longer simply a tool for data crunching, it now permeates virtually every step in the scientific pipeline – from hypothesis generation to experimental design to publication \cite{Gao2024}.
-For some, deep learning represents much more than mere progress in computation; it is a new engine of invention, redefining how science operates and where its current frontier stands \cite{Cockburn2018}.
+No longer simply a tool for data crunching, it now permeates virtually every step in the scientific pipeline, from hypothesis generation to experimental design to publication \cite{Gao2024}.
+For some, deep learning represents much more than mere progress in computation; it is a new engine of invention, redefining how science operates and where its current frontier stands \cite{Cockburn2018, Bianchini2022} -- even if contemporary GenAI systems may still struggle to generate novel discoveries from scratch \cite{Ding2025}.
 In 2024, the Nobel Prizes in Chemistry and Physics recognized breakthroughs made possible by AI, with DeepMind capturing the prevailing sentiment with its forecast that we may be entering “\textit{a new golden age of discovery}” \cite{Griffin2024}.

 Behind the emergence of AI lies an equally important, if less celebrated, revolution in hardware.
 The massive gains in model performance have not resulted from better algorithms alone, but rather from the development of ever more powerful computers.
 Moore’s Law may be stalling, yet computing power continues to grow, fuelled by the global arms race in silicon.
 Nations are investing hundreds of billions of dollars in supercomputing, and semiconductors have become one of the world’s most coveted trade commodities \cite{Miller2022}.
 The European Union alone has committed roughly €7 billion (\$7.5 billion) to its EuroHPC Joint Undertaking (2021–2027) to build a world-class supercomputing ecosystem \cite{EuroHPC}.
 Meanwhile, the United States and China continue to push back the frontier, in a race to develop and deploy successive generations of exascale-class systems (albeit that fewer details have been revealed about their consolidated budgets) – an escalating competition that has come to define the infrastructure of modern science.